kruumy/cod4-editing-mod/README.md

 * Add rain dvar to give anymap rain.
 * Fix SP maps not working.
 * Fix postions on the menu.
-* make sure pezbots can use scorestreaks (dewards)
 * Add EB.
 * Add button to increase player damage to make one shot.
 * Add rpg bullets.